-CPOMS is the single point for the delivery of concerns.
-Once staff record a concern on CPOMS, it will automatically alert the Designated Safeguarding Lead that a concern form has been raised.
+25 Once staff record a concern on CPOMS, it will automatically alert the Designated Safeguarding Lead that a concern form has been raised.

-12.2 If a pupil discloses to you
+20.2 If a pupil discloses to you

 It takes a lot of courage for a child to disclose that they are being abused.
 They may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their fault.
 Sometimes they may not be aware that what is happening is abusive.